lewweiming/lewweiming/README.md

 👋 Hi, I’m Kevin Lew (The Do-Gooder NGO Guy)

-Aspires to be a technical rebreather diver, underwater videographer and documentary maker.
+Aspires to be a technical rebreather diver, oceanographer, underwater videographer and documentary maker.
 Exploring the world, one day at a time.

 👨‍💻 Developer in the Travel / Tech / Technical Diving Industry